 A few days later, they are going over colors.
 He is pointing at clothing and asking what color things were.
 He points at me.
 For a moment, she hesitates.
 In that hesitation I was flooded with memories of every time I’ve seen that hesitation in white people.
 The moment that breaks the illusion that there isn’t a long history and dynamic between us.
 One we are taught to pretend isn’t there.
 At that moment I can see the shame for what it is.
 She turns a little red and awkward and says “I don’t know”.
 I look at her father, his brow furrowed at the change.

 “You know what color that is!”
 And encourages her to say it.

--a small pause – “Black!”
-She squirms while smiling, but echoing her father, her brow is furrowed.
-Not looking at me, she runs from the discomfort she may not even fully understand yet.
-The same way I’ve seen grown adults, physically and emotionally run away from having to talk about it.
-The race shame.
+-a small pause – Then, “Black!”.
+She squirms while smiling, but echoing her father, her brow is furrowed as she says it.
+Not looking at me, she runs from us and the discomfort she may not even fully understand yet.
+She ran the same way I’ve seen grown adults, physically and emotionally run from having to talk about it.
+It’s the race shame.

 “Really, you gotta talk to her about it.”

 Guilt “I’m sorry I made a mistake” Shame I’m sorry, I am a mistake” — Brené Brown